understand the impact

 12% of County power use

-The mine calls for massive energy usage- roughly 12% of what all Nevada County uses annually- which would strain our power grid and completely erase the county's planned cuts to save the environment and curb climate change.
+The mine calls for massive energy usage- roughly 12% of what all Nevada County uses annually- which would strain our power grid and completely erase the county's plans to cut power consumption and curb climate change.